Three Things to Consider When Applying for a Payday Loan

 Another factor that is important to take account of when applying for a payday loan online is eligibility requirements.
 Most online lenders will have minimum requirements, which usually include being over 18 years of age, holding a UK bank account and residing in the UK.

 However, any responsible lender will also need to see proof of your income and employment status, for example, before offering you any money.
-The best payday lender online will be authorised by the Financial Conduct Authority (FCA), which ensures that they take proper precautions to protect consumers before offering to lend them money.
 Carrying out credit checks and ensuring borrowers have the means to repay the money lent is an important aspect of responsible lending.

 If you have a history of problems with debt and your credit score has suffered as a result, this doesn’t necessarily mean that you won’t be able to secure an online payday loan.
 However, you may not be offered the best rates and may have limits on the borrowing amount and the repayment term.